 The Yehuda Elkana Center for Teaching, Learning, and Higher Education Research, named after the third president and rector of Central European University, Yehuda Elkana (1934-2012), is a collaborative academic unit, promoting applied research, teaching, and professional training in higher education.
 Since its founding, its mission and impact have expanded in several steps, most recently by bringing together, under one roof, the Elkana Center and Center for Teaching and Learning.

 As a hub for doctoral students, faculty, and international partners, its many initiatives cluster in four foci:

-- Conduct innovative and applied research in higher education and the scholarship of teaching and learning;
+- Research - Conduct innovative and applied research in higher education, including higher education systems and policy, administration, socio-political engagement, and the scholarship of teaching and learning;

-The Elkana Center builds on more than two decades of experience at CEU in promoting research in higher education and the scholarship of teaching and learning, in policy advising, and in professional development programs.
+The Elkana Center builds on more than two decades of experience at CEU in promoting research in higher education and the scholarship of teaching and learning, in policy advising, and in professional development programs for university leaders and faculty.
 These programs serve not just CEU faculty and doctoral students, but connect CEU with higher education institutions, governments, and non-governmental organizations from countries on all continents.
 The Center further builds on the long history of cooperation between CEU and the Higher Education Support Program (HESP) of the Open Society Foundation and is a regular leader or partner in Open Society University Network (OSUN), CIVICA, and Erasmus+ projects.